springernature/frontend-playbook/accessibility/alt-text.md

 #### Sufficient alt text

-* "The quantity of a plus b divided by c."
+* "The quantity of a plus b divided by d."
 * "Fraction where the numerator is a plus b and the denominator is d."